Nov4ou/HDUHelp-Vocabulary-Saver/README.md

 ```

 ## Notes
-After the script completes the automatic answering process, **please manually submit the test or exam**.
+- After the script completes the automatic answering process, **please manually submit the test or exam**.
+- Since Gemini's inference is not 100% accurate, **the script cannot guarantee a perfect score (100%)**.

 ## License